 Down here in the mosquitoes and muck, I ask him if he knows how Cracker Swamp got its name.
 He looks at me like I’m telling a joke.
 I admire his wrinkles, how he pushes them wearily across his face with the palms of his disenchanted and jaundiced hands.
 I hope to earn such wrinkles myself.

 I tell him how Pleasant Daniel Gold wrote a 700 page book in the 1920s called History of Duval County, Florida, in which he quotes a Confederate veteran named John R. Blocker, who explains the origin of the name of the swamp.

-During the Civil War, Whitehouse was known as Ten-Mile Station.
+During the Civil War, Whitehouse was known as Ten Mile Station or Twelve Mile Run, both names originating from the distance from the edge or the center of Jacksonville.
 After the Confederate victory west at the Battle of Olustee, a Confederate general who stopped three Union train cars leaving their posts between Baldwin and Ten-Mile for Jacksonville found packed into one car 400 boxes of hardtack rations.

 Gold writes in the mid-1920s, “This carload of hardbread was captured by the Confederates at the point where the railroad crosses a branch of McGirts Creek, and for this reason the place was called ‘Cracker Swamp,’ a name it still retains.”

 “What’s that mean?”
 I ask.

 “Yeah,” I say, “a hundred years ago.”